 The motivation for this paper can be explained by some examples.
 A typical user of communication software like AOL's Instant Messenger (IM) is generally interested communicating with a very small fraction of the potential set of users of the product (his or her friends and family, colleagues, or more generally, members of an immediate 'social network').
-This user benefits when more members of their immediate social network adopt IM; they get no direct benefits from the adoption of IM by other users who they have no desire to communicate with (this observation is true of most person-to-person communication technologies).
+This agent benefits when more members of its immediate social network adopt IM, and gets no direct benefits from the adoption of IM by others with whom the agent has no desire to communicate.
+(This observation is true of most person-to-person communication technologies.)
 Similarly, firms often benefit when their business partners (suppliers, customers) adopt compatible information technologies; this set of partners (the business network local to the firm) is a small subset of the total set of potential corporate adopters of these technologies.
-Buyers benefit when more sellers join a common electronic market (and vice versa), though each buyer benefits directly only when those sellers whose products they want to buy join their market.
+Buyers benefit when more sellers join a common electronic market (and vice versa), though each buyer benefits directly only when sellers of interest (those whose products are desired) join their market.
 This is typically a small fraction of the potential set of sellers.

-Although local to individual users, these networks (social, business, trading) are not isolated from each other.
+Although local to individual users, these networks (social, business, trading) are not isolated.
 Each individual agent (user, business, trader) values adoption by a distinct subset of other agents, and is therefore connected to a different "local network".
-However, each member of this local network is in turn connected to their own local network of other agents, and so forth.
-Returning to the examples above, each member of the immediate social network of a potential IM user has their own (distinct, though possibly overlapping) immediate social network.
+However, a member of this local network is in turn connected to its own local network of other agents, and so forth.
+Returning to the examples above, a member of the immediate social network of a potential IM user has his or her own (distinct, although possibly overlapping) immediate social network.
 A firm's suppliers have their own suppliers and customers.
-The sellers a buyer is interested in purchasing from each have their own potential set of buyers, who in turn each may have a different potential set of sellers.
+The sellers a buyer is interested in purchasing from each have their own potential set of buyers, each of whom may be interested in a different set of potential sellers.
 The local networks are therefore interconnected into a larger network - the entire social network of potential AOL users, the entire network of businesses who transact with each other, and the entire network of potential trading partners.

 The interconnection of these local networks implies that even if agent A is not directly connected to agent B (and does not benefit directly from agent B's adoption of a network good), the choices of agents A and B may affect each other in equilibrium.
-Additionally, different agents have information about the structure of a different portion of the entire network; each agent knows the structure of their own local network, but is likely to know less about the structure of their neighbors' local networks, and probably almost nothing about the exact structure of the rest of the network.
+Additionally, different agents have information about the structure of a different portion of the entire network.
+Agents knows the structure of their own local network, but are likely to know less about the structure of their neighbors' local networks, and probably almost nothing about the exact structure of the rest of the network.